openclimatefix/pv-site-prediction/exp_reports/014_remove_live_PV_at_inference/README.md

 *Figure 2: Change in error relative to where pv dropout is equal to 0.1, training with 4096 samples.*

 There is a very small change in error.
 Changing the dropout to 0.2 (around 800 samples) has a slight increase in the error for the case without live pv and slight decrease in error for the case with live pv.
 With a pv droupout of 0.3 both cases see a decrease in error.

-# Effects of using household model on larger sites